javaBin/JZ-Discord-Bot-2024/README.md

 # RustBot
 RustBot is a simple Discord bot written in Rust.
-It provides various utility commands for managing your Discord server.
+It provides various utility commands for the javazone discord server.

-## Features
+## structure
 - **Main**: Contains the main functionality of the bot.
 - **Discord**: Handles Discord-related operations and interactions.
-- **Utils**: Provides utility functions and helper methods.
+- **Utils**: Provides utility functions and models.

+## Features
+The bot is planned to have these commands:
+- `/signup` -- For volunteers to sign up and receive their role.
+This will be validated on an internally stored list of pre registered volunteers.
+- `/next` -- Fetches the next talks on the program, and displays them in a compact, tidy way.
+- `/announce`  -- allows the bot to send messages with @everyone in the announcement channel.

-## Installation
+## Running the bot

-To use RustBot, you need to have Rust installed on your system.
+To run the bot, you need to have Rust installed on your system.
 Follow these steps to get started:

-1. Clone the repository: `git clone https://github.com/your-username/rustbot.git`
-2. Navigate to the project directory: `cd rustbot`
+1. The bot relies on secrets from .env, mainly this includes these fields:
+ * DISCORD_TOKEN
+ * DISCORD_CLIENT_ID
+ * SESSION_URL_PREFIX
+ * PROGRAM_URL
+ * ANNOUNCEMENT_WEBHOOK
+ * VOLUNTEER_SOURCEFILE
-3. Build the project: `cargo build`
+2. Build the project: `cargo build`
-4. Run the bot: `cargo run`
+3. Run the bot: `cargo run`

 ## Usage

 Once the bot is running, you can invite it to your Discord server and start using its commands.
-Here are some examples:

-- `!help`: Displays the list of available commands.
-- `!ping`: Checks the bot's latency.
-- `!say [message]`: Makes the bot say a custom message.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+    - Slash commands are deployed to discord when bot is started.